 A significant part of the IPSLEI program is the development of critical thinking processes related to leadership concepts, practices, and self-awareness.
 In addition to the four step process, facilitators utilize a method of inquiry to further assist the students in developing critical thinking skills.
 The simplest way to accomplish this is to simply ask the question “Why?”
 This simple question causes the student to think as to why they responded in the manner that they did or why they see a particular situation the way they see it, etc.

-Public Safety Academy – Exploring Personal Leadership and Ethics
+Public Safety Academy – Exploring Personal Ethics and team building

-Exploring Personal Leadership and Ethics is a 40 hour course designed by the International Public Safety Leadership and Ethics Institute to specifically support the development of personal leadership and ethics at the very beginning of a person’s career in serving the public safety.
+Exploring Personal Ethics and Team Building is a 40 hour course designed by the International Public Safety Leadership and Ethics Institute to specifically support the development of personal ethics and team building at the very beginning of a person’s career in serving the public safety.
 The opportunity to exercise leadership is just as present everyday in an academy environment as it is in all elements of life.

-Exploring Personal Leadership and Ethics should be presented at the beginning of a public safety academy, which allows the concepts and tools for exercising personal leadership and ethics to be applied for the duration of the academy and beyond.
+Exploring Personal Ethics and Team Building should be presented at the beginning of a public safety academy, which allows the concepts and tools for exercising personal leadership and ethics to be applied for the duration of the academy and beyond.
 It is hoped that persons taking this course will continue to purse personal ethical leadership development by completing the entire IPSLEI program as they continue in their career.

-Exploring Personal Leadership and Ethics is designed as a 40-hour course with an optional 8-hour practicum.
+Exploring Personal Ethics and Team Building is designed as a 40-hour course with an optional 8-hour practicum.
 While it closely follows the design of IPSLEI’s traditional Course One (Developing a Personal Philosophy of Leadership & Ethics), this new course specifically allows for recruits to explore the ethical leadership challenges that most certainly face in the academy setting and within the early time following the academy.

-Exploring Personal Leadership and Ethics is currently being used in the recruit academies of:
+Exploring Personal Ethics and Team Building has been used in the recruit academies of:

 Los Angeles Fire Department